frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

-# Kyria RSTHD/Prime v37
+# Kyria RSTHD/Prime v38

 This is the keymap for my Kyria keyboard from [splitkb.com](https://splitkb.com).
 The alpha layout was based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/) but is now heavily modified.
-It's optimized for minimized usage of the inner index column.
+The layout is optimized for minimum usage of the inner index column.
 Features in the code include runtime switching between Mac/Windows/Linux shortcuts and a custom implementation of "comborolls".

 <!--ts-->
    * [Overview](#overview)